 How rates are calculated

 General rates are calculated based on land valuations and rating categories.
-Other charges may also appear on your rate account, including levies and Waste Utility Charges.
+Other charges may also appear on your rate account, including levies and waste utility charges.

 Land valuation is based on site value.
 Site value is the market value of the land in its present state.
 It includes the value of any improvements made to the land including filling, clearing, levelling and drainage works.
 The site value does not include structural improvements such as houses, sheds and other buildings.

-If you disagree with your new valuation and you have evidence that it is incorrect, you can lodge an objection with the Department of Natural Resources.
+If you disagree with your new valuation and you have evidence that it is incorrect, you can lodge an objection with the Department of Resources.
 It must be lodged within 60 days of the issue date of the new valuation.